CrestfallenLARP/cfldangerden/content/en/gnoll/modules/thanking_the_adventurers.md

 schedule: saturday night
 weight: 13
 plotline: Gnoll- Optional
-requirements: Ran at the same time as 'We're Outta Here'
+requirements: Ran at the same time or right after 'We're Outta Here'

 description: 8pm.
 Optional.
 The villagers come to thank the adventurers and celebrate with Gno More Gnolls